roocs/roocs-utils/README.rst

 .. code-block::

     $ python roocs_utils/inventory/cli.py run -p c3s-cmip6 -r lotus

-The settings for how many datasets to be included in a batch and the maximum duration of each job on lotus can also be changed in ``roocs_utils/etc/roocs.ini``.

 This creates a pickle file containing an ordered dictionary of the inventory for each dataset.
 It also creates a pickle file for any errors.